cruise-automation/webviz-rust-framework/wrflib/docs/src/tutorial_js_rust_bridge.md

 There are a few ways to make this better, in order:
 * Moving to a promise-based approach with a loading state, so other interactions aren't blocked — this achieves *concurrency*.
-* Moving this computation into a WebWorker — this achieves *parallelism* and better utilizes multi-core machines.
+* Moving this computation into a Web Worker — this achieves *parallelism* and better utilizes multi-core machines.
 * Translating this computation to a *compiled language* (like Rust or C++) and attaching to a browser using WebAssembly — this lets us utilize the performance characteristics of other languages, which are usually better than JavaScript.

 Wrflib provides a communication framework to do this last option with a bit more ease than other options today.
 Let's walk through how.